top of page

 • Real client experiences are named

-• emotional states are reflected accurately
+• Emotional states are reflected accurately

 • Language feels human, not clinical

-• people recognise themselves in your words
+• People recognize themselves in your words

 Generic language rarely feels empathic.